CAM analysis: Electric car sales on the rise

 Electromobility continues to gain momentum globally, as the Center of Automotive Management (CAM) states in its latest industry study.
-In the second quarter, sales of electric cars increased in many places against the overall trend.
+In the second quarter, sales of BEVs and PHEVs increased in many places against the overall trend.

 One of the core statements of the studies will not change in the foreseeable future: China remains the number one electric car market – and that is unchallenged.
-But there is too much movement behind this compared to the first quarter: Measured by the cumulative approvals of BEV and PHEV, Germany has overtaken Norway and is thus the third-largest electric vehicle market in the world, when measured in sales and not electric cars per populace.
-In France, electric vehicle approvals have also risen sharply, with the neighbouring country displacing Great Britain from fifth place.
+But there is a lot of movement behind this compared to the first quarter.
+Measured by the cumulative approvals of BEV and PHEV, Germany has overtaken Norway and is thus the third-largest PEV market in the world, when measured in absolute sales and not plug-in cars per populace of course.
+In France, PEV registrations have also risen sharply, with the country displacing Great Britain from fifth place.

 Regarding the numbers: Electric mobility is still booming in China.
-Compared to the first half of 2018, sales rose again by 52 per cent, from 412,000 electric vehicles to 628,000.
-This means that in the second quarter 329,000 more vehicles were sold than in the first quarter.
-At that time, 299,000 vehicles were sold.
+Compared to the first half of 2018, sales rose again by 52 per cent, from 412,000 PEVs to 628,000.
+This means that in the second quarter 329,000 more plug-ins were sold than in the first quarter.

-Measured in terms of sales figures, the USA remains the second-largest market with 149,000 electric vehicles (2018: 124,000).
+Measured in terms of sales figures, the USA remains the second-largest market with 149,000 PEVs (2018: 124,000).
 While sales in China grew by the 52 per cent mentioned above, those in the USA “only” grew by 20 per cent.

-According to the CAM, the exchange of places between France and Great Britain can be attributed to two trends: In France, electric vehicle registrations increased by 38 per cent to 29,000 vehicles – of which 73% are BEV and 27% PHEV.
-The second cause is Great Britain itself: In the Brexit environment, the entire car market there lost 3.4 per cent, while electric vehicles were hit even harder by the poor mood with a loss of 7 per cent.
-The electric vehicle market share in Great Britain fell from 2.2 to 2.1 per cent.
+According to the CAM, the exchange of places between France and Great Britain can be attributed to two trends: In France, PEV registrations increased by 38 per cent to 29,000 vehicles – of which 73% are BEV and 27% PHEV.
+The second cause is Great Britain itself: In the Brexit environment, the entire car market there lost 3.4 per cent, while PEVs were hit even harder by the poor mood with a loss of 7 per cent.
+The PEV market share in Great Britain fell from 2.2 to 2.1 per cent.

 There are completely different figures from the Netherlands: Electric mobility is growing rapidly there.
-Although the overall market lost 10.4 per cent in the first half of the year, the Dutch bought 20,000 electric cars – an increase of 122 per cent!
-Of the 20,000 vehicles, 17,400 were BEV, the CAM attributes this growth primarily to the introduction of the Tesla Model 3.
-The influence on the overall market is also enormous: the market share of electric cars has shot up from 3.6 to 8.9 per cent compared to 2018.
+Although the overall market lost 10.4 per cent in the first half of the year, the Dutch bought 20,000 PEVs – an increase of 122 per cent!
+Of the 20,000 vehicles, 17,400 were BEVs, the CAM attributes this growth primarily to the introduction of the Tesla Model 3.
+The influence on the overall market is also enormous: the market share of plug-in electric cars has shot up from 3.6 to 8.9 per cent compared to 2018.

 Source: via Email